Chief Correspondent, NFL Network

 Correspondent, HBO’s “Real Sports With Bryant Gumbel”

-In the summer of 2012, Kremer was front and center for NBC Sports as she covered swimming at the London Olympics.
-Her insight and unparalleled story telling ability was featured across all of the network’s platforms.
-In 2010, Kremer covered speedskating at the Winter Olympics in Vancouver and in 2008, she was lauded for her reporting of Olympic icon Michael Phelps’ dramatic pursuit of a record eight gold medals in Beijing.
+Prior to Kremer’s current roles, she was a reporter for NBC Sports and, for five seasons, Kremer was the sideline and feature reporter for the Emmy Award-winning “Sunday Night Football” on NBC.
+Kremer periodically reported on football for the network’s popular “Today” morning show, and in the summer of 2012, Kremer was front and center for NBC Sports as she covered swimming at the London Olympics where her insight and unparalleled story telling ability was featured across all of the NBC’s platforms.
+In 2010, Kremer covered speedskating at the Winter Olympics in Vancouver and in 2008 she was lauded for her reporting of Olympic icon Michael Phelps’ dramatic pursuit of a record eight gold medals in Beijing.

-Prior to joining ESPN, Kremer worked at NFL Films (1984-89), where she was a producer/director and on-air reporter for the nationally syndicated show “This is the NFL.”
+Prior to joining ESPN, Kremer worked at NFL Films (1984-89), where she was a producer, director and later an on-air reporter for the nationally syndicated show “This is the NFL.”
 Kremer received an Emmy nomination in 1986 for writing and editing the critically acclaimed NFL Films special “Autumn Ritual.”
 She also produced several one-hour specials including the “All-Pro Dream Team,” “All the Best,” and “Gift of Grab.”
-While at NFL Films, Kremer served as a contributing reporter to the Philadelphia Eagles Pre-Game Show on WIP-AM in Philadelphia.
-Her first assignment at NFL Films was working on the HBO program, “INSIDE THE NFL.”
+While at NFL Films, Kremer also served as a contributing reporter to the Philadelphia Eagles Pre-Game Show on WIP-AM in Philadelphia.